-- Have you ever been arrested or convicted of a criminal offense other than a minor moving traffic violation? - Have you, within the last five years, abused drugs/alcohol or been treated for dependency to alcohol or illegal chemical substances? - Have you ever been arrested or convicted for driving under the influence of drugs/alcohol? - Have you ever had disciplinary action or is action pending against you by any state board of nursing? - Have you, within the last five years, received inpatient or outpatient treatment or been recommended to seek treatment for mental illness? - Have you ever been placed on a state and/or federal abuse registry? - Have you ever been court-martialed, disciplined, or administratively discharged by the military?
+- Have you ever been arrested or convicted of a criminal offense other than a minor moving traffic violation? - Have you, within the last five years, abused drugs/alcohol or been treated for dependency to alcohol or illegal chemical substances? - Have you ever been arrested or convicted for driving under the influence of drugs/alcohol? - Have you ever had disciplinary action or is action pending against you by any state board of nursing? - Have you, within the last five years, received inpatient or outpatient treatment or been recommended to seek treatment for mental illness? - Have you ever been placed on a state and/or federal abuse registry?

+Have you ever been court-martialed, disciplined, or administratively discharged by the military?

-Application to take the licensed practical nurse examination may be denied on the basis of this review.
+Applications for the Licensed Practical Nurse examination (NCLEX-PN) may be denied on the basis of this review.
 Although these policies specifically refer to Alabama, other states have similar stipulations regarding licensure.